-This substance off-gases from wood adhesives and resins.
+This substance is emitted from wood adhesives and resins.
 Composite boards are often used in the construction of museum exhibition furniture and showcases, and in storage cupboards and shelves.
 These composite boards, including plywood, Masonite, particleboard and fibreboard, emit formaldehyde fumes that can build up in enclosed areas.
 Formaldehyde is a health hazard and is also flammable.
-See also ‘Natural history and anatomical specimens’.
+See also ‘Natural history and anatomical specimens.

 Housekeeping products that are toxic include fabric dry cleaning fluid containing carbon tetrachloride, insecticides, moth crystals and rodent poisons.
 See also ‘Toxic materials’.

 Soiled medical implements may carry traces of human tissue or body fluids.
 Art works and ethnographic objects may be made from human blood, hair, bone, or urine.
 Many other kinds of ordinary museum objects can carry traces of human usage, such as skin flakes, perspiration, saliva, blood, vomit, faeces or urine.
 Any of these remnants of human material may contain pathogens and so there is a possibility, although small, of contracting a disease from them.
 There is also a possibility of being infected by anthrax through handling animal products, or by tetanus if scratched or punctured by a sharp or pointed object.